Skip to main content

 Betting Limits

 Much like other Microgaming table games, Pai Gow Poker features some excellent betting limits.
-This game is suited for both high rollers and casual players due to the wide range of betting options that you can place.
-The minimum wager on the main hand is 1 unit of currency, but that go as high as 200 units, depending on your budget.
+This game is suited for both high rollers and casual players, thanks to the wide range of betting options you can place.
+The minimum wager on the main hand is 1 unit of currency, but it can go as high as 200 units, depending on your budget.

 • Straight – 2:1